Shades of blue: Deep sky blue

-Cerulean
+Dodger blue

+Dodger blue is a rich bright tone of azure named for its use in the uniform of the Los Angeles Dodgers.

+French blue

+French blue is a deep azure color commonly used in quality men's dress shirts.

-The first recorded use of cerulean as a color name in English was in 1590.
+According to the Oxford English Dictionary, the first use of French Blue in English was in The Times of 1802.

-The word is probably derived from the Latin word caeruleus, "dark blue, blue, or blue-green", which in turn probably derives from caelulum, diminutive of caelum, "heaven, sky".
+Havana blue

+Havana blue is a very light tone of azure.

+Honolulu blue

+Honolulu blue is the tone of azure used in association with the Detroit Lions football team.

+Lapis lazuli

+Lapis lazuli is a representation of the most common color of the rock lapis lazuli.

+Light sky blue

+There is a web color of light sky blue.

+Manganese blue

+Manganese blue is a clear greenish azure blue colour.

 Maya blue

 Maya blue was a pigment widely used by the Mayan civilization.

-Jordy blue

-The color name jordy blue dates back to at least 2001, and came into wider use when the Resene Paints colors were used as one of the sources for the Xona Games Color List.

 Picton blue

 The color name Picton blue dates back to at least 2001, and came into wider use when the Resene Paints colors were used as one of the sources for the Xona Games Color List.
 Many of Resene's shades of blue and cyan are named after places in New Zealand's Marlborough Sounds, where the town of Picton is located.